 Dry Island’s current owner, Ian McWhinney, is a descendent of the Mackenzies who have lived, fished and farmed around Gair Loch since the 15th Century.
 Ian still fishes for shellfish from the Island as well as offering hospitality to visitors to the Island with his wife Jess.

-Working together they make a living from selling shellfish that Ian catches, most of it is sold abroad but some makes its way to Gordon Ramsay’s restaurants in London, and some is sold by us through local markets at Gairloch and Poolewe.
+Working together they make a living from selling shellfish that Ian catches, most of it is sold abroad but some makes its way to Gordon Ramsay’s restaurants in London, and some is sold by us at the Poolewe Tuesday Market.
 Jess and Ian have been welcoming guests to their self-catering cottages for 25 years now, giving others a chance to spend time on their beautiful island retreat.